Hipólito da Costa: Arrest

-Two years after his trip to the U.S. he returned to Brazil, where he would receive another mission, this time for England, in 1802.
-However, three or four years later, when he returned to Brazil, he was arrested by the Portuguese Inquisition, by order of Pina Manique, since he was accused of spreading Masonic ideas through Europe.
-However, he was able to escape prison and fled to Spain, disguised as a lackey.
-From Spain, he returned to England, where he received protection of Prince Augustus Frederick.
-Da Costa continued his masonic activities in England, having joined two masonic lodges under the auspices of the Premier Grand Lodge of England; the Lodge of the Nine Muses (1807) and then the Lodge of Antiquity (1808).
+In 1802, when he returned to Portugal, he was arrested by the Portuguese Inquisition, by order of Pina Manique.
+He was first accused of not having a passport, and later of spreading Masonic ideas through Europe.
+However, three years later, he was able to escape prison and fled to Spain, disguised as a lackey.
+From Spain, he went to Gibraltar and then returned to England, where he received protection of Prince Augustus Frederick.
+Settling down in the city of London, Costa lived off with the patronage of Augustus Frederick and other Freemasons.
+He also gave some classes, worked with translation and bought some shares of the Bank of Scotland.